nbarrett/Annix-sync/README.md

   - Windows PowerShell: `$env:PG_SUPERPASS = 'your-password'`
 - No manual SQL copy/paste is required; everything is handled automatically when `psql` is available.

+### Optional: Run Postgres via Docker

+If you prefer not to install PostgreSQL locally but do have Docker running, the helper scripts can spin up a containerized database automatically:

+- Set `USE_DOCKER_POSTGRES=1` before invoking `run-dev.sh`/`run-dev.ps1`.
+The script will create (or restart) a `annix-postgres` container from `postgres:15`, expose it on `localhost:<DATABASE_PORT>` (defaults to 5432), and keep data in the `annix-postgres-data` Docker volume.
+- Override `DOCKER_POSTGRES_PASSWORD` to change the container superuser password.
+The value is also wired into `PG_SUPERPASS` so migrations and provisioning work without any extra steps.
+- `POSTGRES_CONTAINER_NAME`, `POSTGRES_CONTAINER_VOLUME`, `POSTGRES_CONTAINER_IMAGE`, and `DOCKER_POSTGRES_PASSWORD` can be customized if you have conflicting names/images already.
+- If the requested host port is already in use (for example, a native Postgres instance is still running), the script auto-selects the first free port in the `DOCKER_POSTGRES_PORT_FALLBACK_START`–`DOCKER_POSTGRES_PORT_FALLBACK_END` range (defaults to `55432-55452`) and exports `DATABASE_PORT` for the current run so everything points to the container.
+Set `DATABASE_PORT` yourself to pin a specific port permanently.
+- If you have the `psql` CLI locally, the scripts use it.
+If not, they automatically exec `psql` inside the container when provisioning the `annix_user`/`annix_db` role and database.
+Install the CLI locally if you plan to run manual queries outside the helper scripts.
+- When you are done developing, stop the container with `docker stop annix-postgres` (or remove it entirely via `docker rm -f annix-postgres` if you no longer need the data volume).

 ---

 ## 2. Helper Run Scripts